winterstein/data-pivot/README.md

   pivot(data, inputSchema, outputSchema)

-The schemas use a simple string format like this: "top-key -> middle-key -> value" You can call the keys anything you like - they get matched between inputSchema and outputSchema.
+The schemas use a simple string format like this: "$top-key . $middle-key . $value" You can call the keys anything you like - they get matched between inputSchema and outputSchema.
+Whitespace between keys is trimmed.

 pivot can sum numbers and collect multiple values into arrays (this and other settings can be configured).